SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-It is also quite intuitive to incorporate a bunch of relative forecast (such as average expected return of a and b is around c's and a's expected return shold be lower than b's)
+It is also quite easy and intuitive to incorporate a bunch of relative forecast (such as average expected return of a and b is around c's and a's expected return shold be lower than b's)

 $$
 \begin{aligned}